247i/I-Boot/ஐ-கருவிகள்/இருமங்கள்/wimlib/README.txt

 								INTRODUCTION

-This is wimlib version 1.10.0 (August 2016).  wimlib is a C library for creating, modifying, extracting, and mounting files in the Windows Imaging Format (WIM files).  wimlib and its command-line frontend 'wimlib-imagex' provide a free and cross-platform alternative to Microsoft's WIMGAPI, ImageX, and DISM.
+wimlib is a C library for creating, modifying, extracting, and mounting files in the Windows Imaging Format (WIM files)on UNIX-like systems and Windows.  wimlib and its command-line frontend 'wimlib-imagex' provide a free and cross-platform alternative to Microsoft's WIMGAPI, ImageX, and DISM.

 								INSTALLATION

 To install wimlib and wimlib-imagex on UNIX-like systems, you can compile from source (e.g. './configure && make && sudo make install').
 Alternatively, check